Texas Rangers (film)

 Texas Rangers is a 2001 American action Western film directed by Steve Miner and starring James Van Der Beek, Ashton Kutcher, Alfred Molina, and Dylan McDermott.

 It follows a group of Texas Rangers in the post-American Civil War era.
 The film is very loosely based upon the book Taming the Nueces Strip by George Durham, who based it on his own experiences serving in Captain Leander McNelly's Texas Ranger group as a young man.

 The film was panned by critics and was a box office bomb.

 Plot

-Ten years after the Civil War, the Governor of Texas asks Leander McNelly to recommission a company of Rangers to help uphold the law along the Mexican border.
-In a town, Lincoln Rogers Dunnison arrives by carriage to meet his family.
-Just as they are reunited, John King Fisher and his gang arrive and kill several townspeople, including Lincoln's family, then steal cattle which are to be auctioned.
-After the attack, Lincoln wanders into an abandoned church and meets George Durham, a fellow survivor.
-George joins Lincoln on his way to Brownsville to join the Texas Rangers.
+Ten years after the Civil War, the governor of Texas asks Leander McNelly to recommission a company of Texas Rangers to help uphold the law along the Mexican border.
+In a border town, Lincoln Rogers Dunnison arrives by carriage to meet his family.
+Just as they are reunited, John King Fisher and his gang arrive and kill several townspeople, including Lincoln's father, mother and brother, then steal cattle which are to be auctioned.
+After the attack, Lincoln wanders into an abandoned church and meets George Durham, a cowhand whose outfit was attacked by the same bandits.
+George joins Lincoln on his way to Brownsville to join the Rangers.

-In Brownsville, Lincoln witnesses a man attempting to extort resources from the town to support his posse which will supposedly pursue Fisher's gang.
-McNelly arrives with the legitimate Rangers and is forced to kill the man, but invites any others to join the Rangers.
-Despite his ineptitude with weapons and not being from Texas, Lincoln shows determination to fight for justice and is accepted into the Rangers along with George and others.
+In Brownsville, Lincoln witnesses a man attempting to extort resources from the town to support his posse, which will supposedly pursue Fisher's gang.
+McNelly arrives with the legitimate Rangers and is forced to kill the man, but invites any others to join his company.
+Despite his ineptitude with weapons and not being from Texas, Lincoln shows determination to fight for justice and is accepted into the Rangers, along with George and others.
 McNelly uses Lincoln as his secretary because of his education and reveals that he is dying, apparently of tuberculosis.
-Out on the trail, Fisher and his gang encounter a traveling circus and kidnap a beautiful Spanish woman.
+Out on the trail, Fisher and his gang encounter a traveling circus and kidnap a beautiful Mexican juggler named Perdita.

-After training in the field, a Ranger asks Lincoln to get him an appointment with McNelly because he wants to make better maps of the ill-charted Texas territory.
-Once in his tent, he reveals himself to be a Union assassin who wants to kill McNelly for Confederate crimes.
-McNelly kills the man, but Lincoln is shaken and tries to desert, believing himself responsible for endangering McNelly.
+After training in the field, another Ranger named Sam Walters asks Lincoln to get him an appointment with McNelly because he wants to make better maps of the ill-charted Texas territory.
+Once in his tent, he reveals himself to be an assassin who wants to kill McNelly.
+McNelly kills Walters, but Lincoln is shaken and tries to desert, believing himself responsible for endangering McNelly.
 McNelly convinces Lincoln to stay.